luanmds/projects-to-study/README.md

-# enterprise-architecture-study
+# Projects to Study
-A repository to consolidate projects to study Enterprise Architecture topics
+A repository to consolidate projects to study many topics